benjystanton/benjystanton.github.io/src/posts/2020-04-16-my-first-year-at-swirrl.md

 {%
   include partials/image-with-caption.html
-  image="by-the-power-of-data.jpg"
+  image:"by-the-power-of-data.jpg"
-  caption="Swirrl's Power of Data laptop sticker" alt-text="A round sticker that says 'by the power of data'.
+  caption:"Swirrl's Power of Data laptop sticker" alt-text:"A round sticker that says 'by the power of data'.
 He-Man stands in front, raising his sword."
 %}

 I was a little worried that my skills weren't technical enough for a software team like Swirrl.
 But the job description was open and honest, and it made them seem like a very supportive and flexible team (which it turns out, they really are!).
 Plus, my time working with data at Office for National Statistics (ONS) meant that I had some relevant experience.